Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-Most vacant land in the city is privately owned and, therefore, may be developed.
-Please call 651-730-2721 to learn more about ownership of the adjacent property and how it is zoned.
+Most vacant land in the city is privately owned and, therefore, may be developed at some point.
+Please call 651-739-5150 to learn more about the property and how it is zoned.

 A homeowners association is an affiliation of homeowners in a specific development that oversees the enforcement of private covenants and in some cases, maintains private streets and common areas.
 It is common for association members to pay a monthly fee.
 Contact your developer to determine if an association has been formed in your development.
 Ask for a copy of the association documents and review them to learn about fees and the rights and responsibilities of the association.

 Such covenants are private rules that cover all of the properties within a specific development and regulate such things as the size and type of allowed fences and exterior colors of homes.
 These private rules are enforced by associations and not by the city.
 You may find it very helpful to ask for a copy of the covenants beforehand to review.

 No. A warranty is a seller’s assurance to the buyer that the final product will be as promised and the city has no authority over private contracts or warranties.
 The city’s responsibility is to review plans and perform inspections to ensure compliance with city codes during the development and construction phase.

 There are several types of easements: drainage, utility, scenic, etc. Easements on your lot are typically for drainage and utilities.
 Although you own the property, easements give certain public and private entities the right to enter the property to perform repair and maintenance.
 All easements on your property should be shown on the lot survey or plat, or described within the title documents.